![]() |

 Radical Philosophy Association in Africa (RPAfrica)

-University of the Western Cape 7.–24.7.2009 — Cape Town (South Africa)
+7.–24.7.2009 — Cape Town (South Africa)

 Refugees and Migration · HIV / AIDS · Comparative Migration Studies · Hip Hop and Culture · African Art · Anti-Privatization of Utilities · Immigration and Homelessness · Water Rights · Food Production · Global Labor Exploitation · Peace Studies · Issues for Women and Families · Global Critical Race Theory · Global Economics · TNCs and Global Ethics · International Human Rights · Pan-Africanism · Acting Locally/Thinking Globally · Global Economic Crises · World Bank/IMF · African Environmentalism